 OpenDNS also offers DNS servers that block adult content, called OpenDNS FamilyShield.
-It's also free but you do have to sign up here.
+Those DNS servers are 188.8.131.52 and 184.108.40.206.
 A premium DNS offering is also available, called OpenDNS Home VIP.

 Register here with SafeDNS for content filtering options in several areas.

 The DNS servers listed here for OpenNIC are just two of many in the US and across the globe.
 Instead of using the OpenNIC DNS servers listed above, see their complete list of public DNS servers here and use two that are close to you or, better yet, let them tell you that automatically here.
 OpenNIC also offers some IPv6 public DNS servers.

 These Public-Root DNS servers are the only two currently operating in the United States but if you're located ouside the US, see their complete list here and choose the best servers based on your location.